 Daniel Schwartz has served as a Class A director since the closing of the 2012 acquisition on May 30, 2012.
-Mr. Schwartz has served as the Chief Executive Officer of BKC since June 2013.
+Mr. Schwartz has served as the Chief Executive Officer of Burger King Worldwide, Inc. and BKC since June 2013.
+Mr. Schwartz served as Chief Operating Officer of Burger King Worldwide, Inc. from April 2013 until June 2013.
 Mr. Schwartz joined BKC in October 2010 as Executive Vice President, Deputy Chief Finance Officer and was appointed Executive Vice President and Chief Financial Officer in December 2010, effective January 1, 2011.
 Since January 2008, Mr. Schwartz has been a partner with 3G Capital, where he was responsible for managing 3G Capital's private equity business prior to joining BKC.
 He joined 3G Capital in January 2005 as an analyst and worked with the firm's public and private equity investments until November 2010.
 From March 2003 until January 2005, Mr. Schwartz worked for Altair Capital Management, a hedge fund located in Stamford, Connecticut and served as an analyst in the mergers and acquisitions group at Credit Suisse First Boston from June 2001 to March 2003.

-Mr. Schwartz brings significant experience with the strategic, financial and operational issues of restaurant companies in connection with his employment as an executive officer of BKC.
+Mr. Schwartz brings significant experience with the strategic, financial and operational issues of restaurant companies in connection with his employment as an executive officer of Burger King Worldwide, Inc. and BKC.

 Alexandre Macedo has served as a Class A director since October 25, 2013 in connection with the issuance of the Series A Preferred Stock to BKC.
-Mr. Macedo was appointed President of North America of BKC in April 2013.
+Mr. Macedo was appointed President of North America of Burger King Worldwide, Inc. in April 2013.
 Mr. Macedo joined BKC in 2011 as Senior Vice President Marketing, North America, and later was General Manager of the North America Franchise Business.
 Prior to joining BKC, Mr. Macedo was a founder and partner of True Marketing, a Brazilian based marketing consulting firm from 2008 to 2011.
 Prior to this, he was head of the Brahma Beer business unit at AmBev from 2003 through 2007.
 Mr. Macedo received an MBA from Insead in 2003 and BS from NYU Stern School of Business in 1998.

-Mr. Macedo brings significant experience with the strategic, financial and operational issues of restaurant companies in connection with his employment as an executive officer of BKC.
+Mr. Macedo brings significant experience with the strategic, financial and operational issues of restaurant companies in connection with his employment as an executive officer of Burger King Worldwide, Inc. and BKC.